ScholarAIO can be used in two different ways:

 The entry docs are intentionally layered:

-AGENTS.md / CLAUDE.md / .qwen/QWEN.md: short entry docs with durable project facts and hard constraints.claude/skills/: reusable workflows and proceduresdocs/guide/agent-reference.md: deeper agent, runtime, and architecture referenceIf an instruction starts turning into a long checklist, it probably belongs in a skill instead of an entry doc.
+AGENTS.md / CLAUDE.md / .qwen/QWEN.md: short entry docs with durable project facts and hard constraints.claude/skills/: reusable workflows and proceduresdocs/DESIGN.md: repository knowledge map and documentation system of recorddocs/guide/agent-reference.md: deeper agent, runtime, and architecture referenceIf an instruction starts turning into a long checklist, it probably belongs in a skill instead of an entry doc.

 Claude Code has the cleanest cross-project install path because ScholarAIO ships as a plugin and marketplace entry.